Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Additional Details and Proofs for Section

-which is finite using the integrability condition on $\B{z}_i$.
-Hence $\pi_{\rho}(\btheta)$ is integrable.
-The $\pi$-irreducibility and aperiodicity of SGS follows because SGS defined on the extended state space including $\bz_{1:b}$ is a Gibbs sampler with systematic scan, and it satisfies the positivity condition of Gibbs sampling (since the densities are always positive); see e.g. \cite{roberts1994simple}. \end{proof}
+By Assumption \asszero, $\exp(-U^{\rho}(\btheta))$ is integrable, hence $\exp(-U(\btheta,\B{z}_{1:b})$ is also integrable, and $\joint(\btheta,\B{z}_{1:b})$ is a probability density.
+The $\pi$-irreducibility and aperiodicity of SGS follows because SGS defined on the extended state space including $\bz_{1:b}$ is a Gibbs sampler with systematic scan, and it satisfies the positivity condition of Gibbs sampling (since the densities are always positive); see for instance \cite{roberts1994simple}. \end{proof} \begin{proof}[Proof of Proposition \ref{prop:integrability_simpler_condition}] Note that we have